centrodph/styled-components-migration/styling_migration_options.md

 ### Context

 When a design system relies on `styled-components` v5 and `xstyled`, which are no longer actively maintained and present limitations in light of modern frontend trends—particularly with upcoming React 19 features and the React Compiler.
-This document outlines alternative styling solutions, their compatibility with your needs, pros and cons, potential migration strategies, and React 19 readiness.

----

 ## Evaluation Criteria